 Assistant Referee Signals- The Complete Guide

-When the soccer ball goes out of play (goal line) and it is close to the assistant referee, he/she must then make a signal with either their left or right hand to tell the referee and players that it is a goal kick.
+When the soccer ball goes out of play (goal line) and is close to the assistant referee, they must signal with either their left or right hand to tell the referee and players that it is a goal kick.

-If the soccer ball happens to cross the goal line and the assistant’s position is far from where the ball crossed, they have to raise their flag to tell the referee that the ball is now out, while making eye contact and then follow the main referee’s decision.
-The assistant can also make a signal if it is deemed that the decision is a clear and obvious call.
+If the soccer ball happens to cross the goal line and the assistant’s position is far from where the ball crossed, they have to raise their flag to tell the referee that the ball is now out while making eye contact and then follow the main referee’s decision.
+The assistant can also signal if it is deemed that the decision is a clear call.

 Corner Kick